mantidproject/mantid/docs/source/basics/loading_and_displaying_data.rst

 ###################

-You can load multiple files into mantid with a single Load command, either keeping each workspace separate, or summing the data into a single workspace:
+You can load multiple files into mantid with a single Load command, either keeping each workspace separate, or summing the data into a single workspace, for more information see :py:obj:`MultipleFileProperty <mantid.api.MultipleFileProperty>`.

 * `<name>,<name>` : load a list
 * `<name>+<name>`: sum the data in the files